aces/Loris/docs/wiki/01 - STUDY PARAMETERS SETUP/01 - Study Variables/01 - Identifiers.md

  ```

  Options for the `type` element of the `<seq>` tag are:
-  - `siteAbbrev`: will draw from Alias field, in the `psc` table
+  - `siteAbbrev`: A string value that will be used as a dynamic prefix.
+Value drawn from the `Alias` field of the `psc` table in the database.
   - `static`: A string value that will be used as a fixed prefix.
 Value defined in the `config.xml` file.
-  - `numeric`: defines an integer, must be associated with a `minLength` element.
+  - `numeric`: An integer value generated dynamically in accordance to the generation method defined.
+This type must be associated with a `minLength` element.
-  - `alphanumeric`: defines a string with letters and digits, must be associated with a `minLength` element.
+  - `alphanumeric`: An alphanumeric string value generated dynamically in accordance to the generation method defined.
+This type must be associated with a `minLength` element.
-  - `alpha`: defines a string with letters only, must be associated with a `minLength` element.
+  - `alpha`: An alphabetic string value generated dynamically in accordance to the generation method defined.
+This type must be associated with a `minLength` element.

 ### Adding subprojects from the API
  _not yet available.
 See [API documentation](../../../API/) for latest additions_